edalorzo/fundamental-programming/README.rst

  }

-Notice how our ``ExceptionHandlers`` class now extends ``ResponseEntityExceptionHandler`` and we override the ``handleHttpMessageNotReadable`` method for the particular case of a ``HttpMessageNotReadableException``, which is the one Spring throws when it fails to deserialize our JSON object.
+Notice how our ``ExceptionHandlers`` class now extends ``ResponseEntityExceptionHandler`` and we override the ``handleHttpMessageNotReadable`` method for the particular case of a ``HttpMessageNotReadableException``, which is the exception Spring throws when it fails to deserialize our JSON object.

 In the handler we go over the tree of causes of the exception to determine if the original cause was ``NullPointerException`` or a ``IllegalArgumentException`` which are the two exceptions we use to validate our DTOs.
 If so, we handle the case by sending a 400 Bad Request with the corresponding ``ErrorModel`` object containing the same details given in the exception message.
 The net effect is similar to what bean validation would have sent.